mjordan/islandora_workbench_docs/docs/adding_media.md

 # media_use_tid is optional, it defaults to "Original file".
 media_use_tid: 21
 media_type: file
+# If you have enabled the standalone media URL in Drupal, ensure your configuration file includes "standalone_media_url: true".
+standalone_media_url: true
 ```

 This is the same configuration file using a term URI in `media_use_tid` rather than a term ID: